harness/developer-hub/kb/continuous-integration/continuous-integration-faqs.md

 ### What are the best practices to improve build time?

-For information about making your pipelines faster and more efficient, go to [Optimize and enhance CI pipelines](https://developer.harness.io/docs/continuous-integration/use-ci/optimize-and-more/optimizing-ci-build-times).
+There are many [optimization strategies](https://developer.harness.io/docs/continuous-integration/use-ci/prep-ci-pipeline-components/#optimization-strategies) for making your pipelines faster and more efficient.

 ### How do I reduce the time spent downloading dependencies for CI builds?